Breastfeeding Moms and Covid – How to react to any signs of infection

 What should parents do if their child becomes ill with COVID-19 symptoms?

-If your child develops a fever or cough, or you see other signs of illness such as runny nose or sore throat (or any of these symptoms in someone else), contact your pediatrician immediately.
+If your child develops a fever or cough, or you see other signs of illness such as a runny nose or sore throat (or any of these symptoms in someone else), contact your pediatrician immediately.
 Parents should keep their children home from school and other activities until they are better.
-If your child is sick, it is important to keep them away from other people to avoid spreading the illness.
+If your child is sick, keeping them away from others is essential to avoid spreading the illness.
 This includes other students in the classroom or on the playground at school, as well as other family members and friends.

 There are a few things to know: